tagspaces/documentation/tutorials/s3-bucket-locations.md

     aws s3 sync local-bucket-folder s3://your-bucket-name/rootfolder

-This will sync all files and folder from your local folder called *local-bucket-folder* to the subfolder with the name *rootfolder* in the bucket your bucket *your-bucket-name*
+This will sync all files and folder from your local folder called *local-bucket-folder* to the sub folder with the name *rootfolder* in the bucket your bucket *your-bucket-name*

 You can find out how what is *AWS CLI* and how to install it for your operating system from this [link](https://docs.aws.amazon.com/en_pv/cli/latest/userguide/cli-chap-welcome.html).

 ## Create cloud location in TagSpaces PRO

-Start TagSpace and click on the **Connect a location** button from the locations section.
-Then you should select the *AES S3 Object Store* radion button, as shown in the following screenshot.
+Start TagSpaces and click on the **Connect a location** button from the locations section.
+Then you should select the *AES S3 Object Store* radio button, as shown in the following screenshot.

 ![Create S3 location](/media/aws/tagspaces-create-s3-location.png)